hydephp/develop/_drafts/managing-assets.md

 The `_site` directory is intended to be excluded from version control while the `_media` folder is included in the version control, though you may choose to exclude the compiled files from the `_media` folder if you want to.

+You are of course free to modify this behavior by editing the `webpack.mix.js` file.

 ## How do I compile assets?

 First, make sure that you have installed all the NodeJS dependencies using `npm install`.